2023 Best Value Statistics Master's Degree Schools

 Cornell excels when it comes to quality.
 It’s ranked in the top 5% of all schools on our Best Statistics Master’s Degree Schools list.

-Western Illinois University ranked #6 on this year’s Best Value Statistics Master’s Degree Schools list.
-WIU is a moderately-sized public school located in the town of Macomb.
+Western Illinois University came in at #6 in this year’s edition of the Best Value Statistics Master’s Degree Schools ranking.
+WIU is a medium-sized public school located in the remote town of Macomb.

 Michigan Technological University landed the #7 spot in the 2023 rankings for the best value master’s degree statistics programs.
-Located in the town of Houghton, Michigan Tech is a public school with a moderately-sized student population.
+Located in the town of Houghton, Michigan Tech is a public college with a medium-sized student population.

 Michigan Tech graduate students pay an average of $22,981 in tuition and fees each year.

-University of Nebraska - Lincoln came in at #8 in this year’s edition of the Best Value Statistics Master’s Degree Schools ranking.
-Located in the city of Lincoln, UNL is a public school with a very large student population.
+University of Nebraska - Lincoln ranked #8 on this year’s Best Value Statistics Master’s Degree Schools list.
+Located in the city of Lincoln, UNL is a public college with a very large student population.

 As a testament to the quality of education it offers, UNL also is in the top 10% of our Best Statistics Master’s Degree Schools ranking.